 Your bank doesn’t have to follow the UCC guidelines.
 Banks can use extra caution with these checks to protect themselves from losses.
 Some banks have a policy requiring everyone to endorse the check when there’s any doubt about the check writer’s intentions.
 They might even require that everyone be present to sign in front of a bank employee, preventing you from just mailing it in or depositing it at an ATM.

 One option is to try your luck and simply attempt to deposit or cash a check with just one payee's signature.
 The risk is that the bank will reject your deposit and require that you get the missing signatures before you re-deposit.
 That process can take several days, weeks, or even longer.

 A safer approach is to contact the banks involved (both the bank the check is drawn on, and the one to which you’re depositing it) and ask what they require.
 Don’t be surprised if you hear conflicting answers from different people—bank policies aren't always clear or well-known.

 Talk with somebody who will actually handle the deposit if possible, such as a teller or the branch manager.

 You Can Always Try

 In some cases, checks will be accepted with a single signature—even when bank policies require multiple signatures—because the missing signatures might go unnoticed.
 Ultimately, you have to decide what’s best for you.
 Weigh the alternatives, considering how easy it is to get everyone’s signature and whether you can tolerate delays if the bank wants more signatures.

 Writing Checks to Multiple People

-Wedding gifts: If you're writing a check to newlyweds, choose carefully.
-One or both parts of the lucky couple may change their last name (traditionally, but not always, it’s been the bride).
-Money is always a nice gift, but several complications can arise if you write a check out to both people using "and":
+Choose carefully if you're writing a check to newlyweds.
+One or both spouses might change their last name.
+Money is always a nice gift, but complications can arise if you write a check out to both of them using "and":